anonwins/tsf-permissions-aix/README.md

    - **tsf.EnableAllAndroidPermissions.aix**

         *This one enables ALL permissions! **Use only for testing!***

+   ### New aix submissions

         If you compile another, please send it to lykos92+permissionaix@gmail.com and I will add it.

 ## Similar/relevant projects